 There are 10,489 American soldiers buried here.
 An entire community that is silent, totally silent.
 The experience is beyond words.
 We walk, I am walking among heroes.
 Every one of these markers was a person, with a name.
 I read the names.
 The graves are silent.
 The trauma of the battlefield, the thundering bombs, the booming tanks, the shattering explosions are replaced by silence and tranquillity.
 Not a sound is heard.
 A silent community of men who shall remain forever young.

-We walked quietly, I saw many Jewish stars.
+We walk quietly, I see many Jewish stars.
 "There are 202 soldiers of the Jewish faith buried here" she said.
 And there he was, Irwin W. Newman.
 Private, 315th Regiment, 79th Infantry Division, Pennsylvania, January 17, 1945.

 Moshe visiting Cousin Willie.
 Family reunion.

 Eva, 12 years old, places flowers at Willie's grave

 The French lady said that in the photos it is difficult to see the writing, so she puts sand on the name so it shows up better.
 The sand is special; it is from Utah beach in Normandy, where Willie landed.
 I tell her that my grandfather landed in Utah Beach, Normandy, as well.

-She gave me a small American flag to place at his grave.
+She gives me a small American flag to place at his grave.
 The relative then takes this flag home.
 On the way back to Israel many people commented on the American flag I was holding.
 (I did not pack it for fear that it would be damaged).
 I explained this was no ordinary flag but the flag that stood briefly at the grave of my cousin who gave his life for freedom.
 I told the story again and again, and always people listened in silence, visibly moved.
 More and more people "met" Willie.
 They wanted to know all about him.
 His story had come to life.